 Any issues about the violation of provisions of the Insurance Act 1938 or the guidelines and regulations issued by the Insurance Regulatory and Development Authority (IRDA)

-Step 1 – As mentioned above, if you have already addressed your grievances with the insurance company and are not satisfied with the outcome, you can approach the insurance ombudsman within 30 days of your issue.
+Step 1 – As mentioned above, if you have already addressed your grievances with the insurance company and are not satisfied with the outcome, you can approach the insurance ombudsman and launch a complaint within 30 days of your issue.

 Step 2 – You can get in contact with the Insurance Ombudsman center in your jurisdiction.